-If the landlord does not have the rented premises ready on the date you were to move in, you may sue for the costs of storing your furniture and staying in a hotel during the time when the apartment was not ready.
+If the landlord does not have the rented premises available for you on the date you are to move in, you may sue the landlord for the costs of storing your furniture and staying in a hotel while the premises are not available to you.

-Once you sign the Agreement, you must be handed a copy of the Agreement within 21 days of you signing.
-If the landlord does not provide you with a copy, then you can withhold the rent payment until you receive the Rental or lease Agreement.
-You cannot withhold payment of the rent for any other reason even if there is a disagreement about repairs, heating, maintenance, etc.
+Once you sign the Agreement, you must be provided a copy of the Agreement within 21 days of you signing.
+If the landlord does not provide you with a copy, you can withhold payment of rent until you receive the Agreement.
+You cannot withhold payment of rent for any other reason even if there is a disagreement about repairs, heating, maintenance, etc.

-In addition to the rules in the residential tenancy agreement, the landlord may set up the house rules for all the tenants.
-Both the landlord and tenant should have the copy of the rules.
-Some reasonable rules would be restricting real Christmas trees, pets, barbecues, satellite dishes, smoking or waterbeds.
-Landlord can change or add rules during the tenancy with the consent of the tenants.
+In addition to the contractual terms in the residential tenancy agreement, the landlord may impose rules and regulations for all the tenants but these may not be inconsistent or in conflict with the contractual provisions of the Agreement or any provisions of the Act.
+The tenant should have a copy of the rules and regulations, which are often contained in a schedule to the residential tenancy agreement.
+Some reasonable rules would be prohibiting real Christmas trees, pets, barbecues, satellite dishes, smoking or waterbeds.
+Unless expressly authorized under the terms of the Agreement, the landlord may not change or add rules and regulations during the tenancy without the consent of the tenant.

-A landlord may not refuse to consent to the assignment or sub lease unless there are reasonable grounds for that refusal.
-The landlord must give you the written reason of refusal within 14 days after receiving the request.
-In case landlord does not answer the request within 14 days, then you may assume that the landlord agrees to the sublease or assignment.
+A landlord may not refuse to consent to an assignment or sublease unless the landlord has reasonable grounds for doing so.
+The landlord must give the tenant written notice of the reason for the landlord’s refusal to consent within 14 days after receiving the request for consent.
+If the landlord does not respond to the tenant’s request for consent within 14 days, the tenant is entitled to assume that the landlord consents to the assignment or sublease.
 Further, the Act prohibits a landlord from charging a fee for giving consent to an assignment or sublease of a residential tenancy agreement.
-Even though you may assign the premises to another person, you may not be relieved of your responsibility under the Agreement.
-If the person who took over the lease breaches the lease in any way, you may be held responsible.
-For example, the person may not pay the required rent and you could be held responsible.